Rolling Process: Definition, Working Principle, Application, and Defects

 What Is Rolling Process?

 Rolling is a metalworking process to reduce the thickness of the metal sheet with the help of rollers.
 The metal sheet is passed through rotating rollers which puts pressure on the sheet.
-When that pressure becomes too excessive, the metal sheets go into a plastic state and deformation occurs.

 What are the types of rolling?